 Q: If I am ‘inside IR35’, am I operating illegally?

-A: No. It is not illegal to be inside the legislation, you are not going to jail.
+A: No. It is not illegal for your contracts to be ‘within IR35’; you are not going to jail.
 Being inside IR35 is considered tax avoidance rather than tax evasion, the latter being the illegal one of the two.

 The ambiguity of IR35 is of no help here but a professional adviser will be able to answer your questions on the tricky topic of how you determine your employment status.

 Q: How do I know if I am inside or outside IR35?

 A: Both the written contract and working practices (the day-to-day working relationship with your end client) are reviewed with the IR35 status tests in mind, generating an overall picture of your engagement.
 Some status tests hold more weight than others and it all gets a bit messy from here so, although we may be biased, it is better to employ the services of professionals to assess your status.

 In some instances (currently those engaged to the public sector since April 2017) the end client will be responsible for determining your status, in which case your client or agency will inform you if you are inside or outside IR35.